The weather may be unpredictable. But you can still protect your nitrogen investment.

 This episode features Kate Koehler, the director of product management and communications for Koch Agronomic Services, and Edwin Suarez, technical agronomist with Koch Agronomic Services.
 They discuss the information growers need to make their input plan for next season, the benefits of fall applications and how the decision to use a stabilizer can help growers achieve a higher return on their nitrogen investment.

 Was your crop given the right source at the right rate, at the right time and in the right place?
 Learn best management practices from the 4R Nutrient Stewardship initiative.

 The Field Notes podcast series from Koch Agronomic Services (Koch) will break down the science and technology behind agronomy to help growers do more with less.
 Crop science experts and others in the agriculture industry will discuss topics ranging from nitrogen loss and soil health to ways growers can increase operational efficiencies.

 With the recent trends of fertilizer and grain pricing, growers making spring nitrogen plans may choose to change their nitrogen needs and look at other inputs such as nitrogen stabilizers to optimize their overall profitability.

 Nitrogen volatilization can occur in all weather conditions, including both warm and cold temperatures.
 But no matter how or when fertilizer is applied, without a stabilizer, it’s vulnerable to loss.

 You might not be able to control what you aren’t expecting, but you are capable of minimizing nitrogen loss.
 When your applied nitrogen is affected by ammonia volatilization, your return on investment decreases.

-For many growers, the arrival of spring means the start of a very busy season.
+For many growers, the arrival of warm weather means the start of a very busy season.
 Between planning, planting and nitrogen application, time management suddenly becomes a vital factor to your success in the field.